Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 How long does it take for points to post?
 When do they post?

 Your points post with the closing date of your Chase Sapphire Preferred® Card® statement.
 Bonus points for shopping from the Chase Ultimate Rewards shopping portal may post earlier or later depending on the retailer.

 No, as long as you keep a Chase account open with an Ultimate Rewards feature (the Chase Sapphire / Sapphire Preferred® Card, Chase Freedom, Ink Plus Business Card from Chase) your points won’t expire.
 If you decide to cancel your Sapphire Preferred, be sure to combine your points with the card you plan on keeping before you cancel so all your points stay alive.

 Can I ‘undo’ a transfer of points into miles?

 No. Once you transfer points out of your Chase Sapphire Preferred® Card®‘s Ultimate Rewards points account into an external airline mile or hotel point program you can’t undo the transaction.
 So make sure you really want the points in a particular account before you initiate the transfer.

 If I transfer the points to an outside program, and then cancel the card will I still keep the points?

 Yes, once you transfer the points to an external airline mile or hotel point program they are independent of the card, and yours to use as you wish with or without holding the Chase Sapphire Preferred® Card.
 However any points you keep in your Ultimate Rewards account may be forfeited unless you keep another Chase card that uses Ultimate Rewards.

-Can I transfer points to anyone?
-No, you can only transfer points to yourself or the account of someone in your household who is an authorized user of your card account.
+No, with transfer partners you can only transfer points to yourself or the account of someone in your household who is an authorized user of your card account.
 You can also combine points within Ultimate Rewards with anyone who lives in your household who has an Ultimate Rewards account.

 I already have a credit card with Ultimate Rewards like the Chase Freedom.
 What will happen to those points?